fbpx

 • Regulatory Compliance and Safety Standards

-Regulatory compliance encompasses a range of standards and guidelines that govern food safety and quality.
 These standards aim to ensure that products are safe for consumption and are critical for maintaining market access.
 Producers must keep abreast of updates from regulatory agencies and undertake regular audits to demonstrate compliance.
 Ultimately, adherence to these standards not only protects public health but also bolsters the reputation of desiccated coconut exports on the global stage.

 Case Studies of Successful Interventions